 Meeting with the couple

-Having an appointment with the soon to be newlyweds can be extremely valuable.
-It’s a great way to understand their expectations, get a better idea of the wedding plans, and gain information to create your wedding photo shot list
+Having an appointment with the soon-to-be newlyweds can be extremely valuable.
+It’s a great way to understand their expectations, align with their overall wedding planning, and gather information to create your wedding photography shot list.

 Some questions to consider asking them:

-• What is the agenda of the day?
+- What is the agenda for the day?

-• What style of photography do you love?
+- What types of photography do you love?

 Scout the venue

-Like any shoot, scouting the location is always a benefit.
-It will give you a better visual idea of what type of space you have to work with.
-Of course, it’s not always possible to physically see the venue you are shooting.
-However, you can research the venue through Google photos, the venue’s website, or searching past weddings shot at that location.
+Like any shoot, it’s smart to put on your location scout hat before anything.
+Walk the space some time in advance to visualize and confirm your logistics for the day.
+You will gain a better visual idea of what type of space you have to work with.
+Of course, it’s not always possible to physically see the venue you are shooting at.
+However, you can still research the venue through Google Photos, the venue’s website, or by searching past weddings shot at that location.

 Wedding photographer shot list guide • Venues